Skip to main content

 They may request additional medical evidence such as from your GP or a specialist to help with their assessment.
 You should include as much information as possible to prevent delays with your application.

-If the occupational health doctor recommends retirement on ill health grounds, the recommendation is sent to your local HR department for approval.
+If the occupational health doctor issues a report to management advising that you meet the eligibility criteria, the report is sent to your local HR department for approval.
 A HR director must approve sign-off for retirement on ill health grounds.

 Informing you of the outcome